johngrantuk/near-playground/README.md

 The app at this stage has simple functionality but makes use of a lot of the Blockchain properties like persistent storage, accounts and smart contract rules.
 In the future it can also be extended using ERC721's, etc.

 It's basically a clicking game.
 A click on the main button flashes the message that is currently stored in the contract for 5 seconds.
-It's meant to be like one of those flashing neon signs and I want it to flash whenever someone clicks (but without event support I'll need to work on that).
+It's meant to be like one of those flashing neon signs and if you have your window open it will flash whenever someone else updates the message and I imagined it flashing like mad if people actually used it :D

 Every time the user clicks their count is updated on the blockchain.